keithrsialana/Voice-Assistant/README.md

 - sleep mode

 ## Known bugs
+- depending on the mic, the assistant will hear background sounds.
+Can interfere with multi-input tasks like setting an alarm or creating an event on the calendar.
 - creating an alarm doesn't call the right bash command, resulting in the alarm not being set.

 ## Future Goals